FAForever/wiki-pages/Windows-Install.md

 If you own a retail version of Supreme Commander, you can use its code to redeem it on Steam.
 If you don't already own it, Supreme Commander: Forged Alliance can be found on the [Steam Store](http://store.steampowered.com/app/9420/) or [GOG Store](https://www.gog.com/game/supreme_commander_gold_edition), among other places.

-## Installing The Client and Supreme Commander: Forged Alliance
+## Installing The FAF Client and Supreme Commander: Forged Alliance

 **Step 1:**  Install Supreme Commander: Forged Alliance **Step 2:** Download the [FAF Client](https://faforever.com/client) and install it